awsdocs/aws-doc-sdk-examples/dotnetv3/S3/README.md

 - This code has not been tested in all AWS Regions.
 Some AWS services are available only in specific [Regions](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/).
 - Running this code might result in charges to your AWS account.
-- Running the unit tests might result in charges to your AWS account. [optional]

 ## Running the Examples